kubedb/docs/docs/guides/qdrant/backup/logical/index.md

 #### Deploy Restored Database:

 Now, we have to deploy the restored database similarly as we have deployed the original `qdrant-sample` database.
-However, this time there will be the following differences:

-- We are going to specify `.spec.init.waitForInitialRestore` field that tells KubeDB to wait for first restore to complete before marking this database is ready to use.

 Below is the YAML for `Qdrant` CRD we are going deploy to initialize from backup,